If you have any of these symptoms, call your doctor.

 - Others include coronaviruses, rhinoviruses, parainfluenza viruses, and adenoviruses, which can also cause pinkeye.

 How Viral Pneumonia Spreads

 Viruses that cause pneumonia travel through the air in droplets of fluid after someone sneezes or coughs.
 These fluids can get into your body through your nose or mouth.
 You can also get viral pneumonia after touching a virus-laden doorknob or keyboard, then touching your mouth or nose.

 Diagnosing Viral Pneumonia

 If your symptoms are serious, and you are 65 or older (or an infant or young child), the doctor might recommend collecting fluids.
 She or he may also put a camera down your throat to check your airways.

-- If you have an influenza virus, your doctor may prescribe medications such as Tamiflu or Relenza.
-These medications keep flu viruses from spreading in your body.
+- If you have an influenza virus, your doctor may prescribe medications such as oseltamivir (Tamiflu), zanamivir (Relenza), or peramivir (Rapivab).
+These drugs keep flu viruses from spreading in your body.

-- If RSV is the cause of your pneumonia, your doctor may prescribe a medication such as Virazone.
+- If RSV is the cause of your pneumonia, your doctor may prescribe a medication such as ribavirin (Virazol).
 This helps to limit the spread of viruses.